mrehkopf/vcs/docs/user-manual/src/output-window.md

 The eye dropper is a special non-interactible element of the context menu.
 It shows the RGB color values of the pixel over which the context menu was opened.

+### Save as image

+Selecting this option will save the output window's contents into a PNG image file under VCS's working directory.
+The VCS terminal window will show the name of the file.

 ### Input

 The input menu lets you customize various operational parameters of the capture device.
 The menu provides the following options: